BIGJRA/BIGJRA.github.io/reborn.md

 Next, we'll be entering 4S - you'll know you're in the right place if you recognized where we fought Fern.
 Anyways, lather the Honey tree closest to you and fight Pinsir, then make your way right.
 Don't go down the ledge to 5S though.
 Grab hidden *Escape Rope*, *Purple Shard*, and *Potion* then make your way down through the tall grass.
 At the bottom is another Honey tree, defeat Heracross here.
 Make your way back up partway through the tall grass and you'll notice an opening.
 Go that way, and pull out our Floral Charm when prompted to battle **Flabebe**!
 Head straight to the right and grab the *Oddishweed*.
 Head back and get lulled into a daze to return to Route 1.

 Again, enter 4S, this time, heading down.
 Use the nearby Honey tree two times to clear both obstacles.
 Go down and immediately to the right, use another Honey tree and fight Heracross.
 Finally, head left and down the ledge and use the Honey tree nearest Tanzan and fight Heracross.
 Follow the path to the left, and you'll emerge at 3S.
 Get a Tauros mount and reenter 3S, this time, going down and following the newly opened path.
 At a fork, you'll get *TM51*, 2 *Custap Berries*, and a hidden *Telluric Seed*.
+Make sure you save one of these Custap Berries for a quest later on.

 Follow the path to the right and up.
 You'll find a hidden *Purple Shard* and *Star Piece* along the way.
 Go left at the fork and pick up the *Tech Glasses* as well as a hidden *Repel* and *Link Stone*.
 Go right from here and grab the hidden *Fire Gem*.
 Down the ledge you'll finally see why I had us do 8S first... anyways follow the path right then go up.
 Get the hidden *PP Up* and finally dismount, then head up into the grass.